 - £1.4 billion economic uplift

 Key proposals within the Masterplan include:

 - Promoting the principle of securing world-class architecture for Birmingham Curzon HS2 Station

 - Identifying an extension to the Metro to a new integrated public transport hub at New Canal Street, through to Digbeth serving Birmingham Coach Station, South Birmingham College and the Custard Factory.
 Key development opportunities including Martineau Square and Exchange Square, Beorma Quarter, Typhoo Wharf, Banbury Wharf, Eastside Locks, Birmingham Science Park Aston, Curzon Point and within the Fazeley area of Digbeth

 - Major new areas of public realm and open space including new squares at Moor Street Queensway and Paternoster Place; Curzon Promenade, Duddeston Viaduct Skypark, Eastside Locks and opportunities along the canal and River Rea corridors.

-Public consultation on the draft masterplan was undertaken between the 27th February and 24th April 2014 and has now ended.
-All the comments received will be carefully considered and the masterplan will be amended where appropriate. before its adoption.
+Public consultation on a draft masterplan was undertaken between the 27th February and 24th April 2014 All the comments received were were considered and some minor changes were made in response.